AdaCore/learn/content/courses/advanced-ada/parts/control_flow/exceptions.rst

     end Show_Allocation_Check;

-Here, in the finalization of the :ada:`X1` object of :ada:`T1` type, we're trying to create an object of :ada:`T2` type.
-This is forbidden and, therefore, the allocation check raises a :ada:`Program_Error` exception.
+Here, in the finalization of the :ada:`X1` object of :ada:`T1` type, we're trying to create an object of :ada:`T2` type while the finalization of the master has already started.
+(Note that :ada:`X1` was declared in the :ada:`P` package.)
+This is forbidden, so the allocation check raises a :ada:`Program_Error` exception.

 Elaboration Check